Introduction

 These symptoms are typically tell-tale signs that, outside of an infection, the disease progression has taken a sudden turn, such that the patient may die at any moment and up to two weeks later.
 They indicate that the patient’s vital organs, such as the heart, lungs, kidneys, liver, and brain, are shutting down and failing.
 They also indicate that the patient is experiencing a lot of physical and emotional distress and needs more care and support.

-Frequency of Changes of Condition
+Frequency of Changes in Condition

 Frequency of ChangeTypically Means Death Within